-Every year we make it point to bake or make something that we give out to a few select people, it is always something different every year and it goes to someone different every year.
-How do we decide; it just comes to us!
+Every year we make it point to bake or make something that we give out to a few select people, it is always something different every year and it goes to someone different.
 Last year we gave out homemade cardamon ice cream and burnt salted caramel sauce.
 This year it was biscotti.
-I love Dorie Greenpan’s Lenox Biscotti recipe … it is unusually soft compared to your traditional biscotti but still has crazy texture thanks to the cornmeal addition.
+I love Dorie Greenspan’s Lenox Biscotti recipe as it is unusually soft compared to your traditional biscotti but still has a crazy texture thanks to the cornmeal addition.
 I made two flavors: Apricots with Portuguese Brandy and Blood Orange zest with Vietnamese Cinnamon and fresh ground pepper.
-As well I found a Chocolate biscotti in Dorie’s book, so I gave it a whirl and made Chocolate with dried cherries, almonds, and Mexican Vanilla.
+I found a Chocolate biscotti in Dorie’s book, so I gave it a whirl and made Chocolate with dried cherries, almonds, and Mexican Vanilla.
 Some lucky friends and family members will be spicing up their coffee breaks later this week!

 Lenox Almond Biscotti

 1 1/2 cups of flour

 3/4 cup of sliced almonds, blanched or unblanched

 Preheat the oven to 350F.
 Line a baking sheet with parchment paper.